samueldemoura/musicstreamer/README.md

 ## Running
 - `java-api-server`: Requires JDK 8 and Maven installed.
 Then just run: `mvn spring-boot:run`
 - `node-proxy-server`: Requires node and npm installed.
-Then just run: `npm start`
+Generate a private key file for your Firebase project, then dump it in `node-proxy-server/secrets/firebase-private-key.json`.
+Build the Webpack bundles from `react-client` and dump them in `node-proxy-server/static/`.
+Afterwards, run: `npm start`.
+Server should then be up at `http://localhost:3000`.
 - `react-client`: TODO.